Welcome to today's edition of the Rush 24-7 podcast.

 That's what you're thinking.

-You're not thinking, oh my god, oh my god, my marriage is in trouble too.
+You're not thinking, oh my God, oh my God, my marriage is in trouble too.

-Why Biff and Sally here just split up.
+Why, Biff and Sally here just split up.

-Uh give you an idea of what might have actually gone on.
+Give you an idea of what might have actually gone on.

-You have that ready up there, Ed.
+You have that ready up there, Ed?

-Here, listen, listen to this.
+You hear, listen to this.

-A model, political marriages end.
+A model political marriages end.

-Their Christmas cards featured four attractive children, three daughters and a son.
+Their Christmas cards featured four attractive children, three daughters, and a son.

-But they were also easy to identify with, an ordinary American family, accessible because of their occasional problems.
+An ordinary American family, accessible because of their occasional problems.

 They struggled with their weight.

-His father had attended.
+The Washington screwal, his father had attended.

-Tipper toward the end of the Clinton years opened up about her struggle with depression.
+Tipper, toward the end of the Clinton years, opened up about her struggle with depression.

 Their life together helped make Gore the Paul McCartney of the Clinton administration, the normal, likable one.